gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

 This is yet another unique build target...
 Note: if you're building on a Mac, it's not ".so" it's ".dynlib"

-Compiling gem5 as a library
+Compiling gem5 as a library:

 ```bash
 cd gem5/